the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 You have your main app running at `main_app`, saving logs to a logfile on the fly.

-Your agent has a tool to inspect these logs at runtime.
+Your agent has a `check_logs` tool to inspect these logs at runtime.

-**At least, in theory.**
+At least, in theory.

 You intentionally send a malformed request to your `main_app` service, triggering a 422 error.